-Diving in the Bay of Pigs is extraordinary – including the prices!
+Diving in the Bay of Pigs, Cuba is extraordinary – including the prices!
 Find out everything you need to know about the beginner-friendly dive sites & Octopus Club in Playa Larga, Cuba.

-Why You Should Go Diving in the Bay of Pigs
+Why You Should Dive in the Bay of Pigs, Cuba

 Divers launching into the Bay of Pigs are the only invasions happening here today.
 The Bay of Pigs dive sites are perfect for new and budget divers.

-We here at DIY Travel HQ loved diving in the Bay of Pigs because the water is warm and crystal clear with visibility reaching up to 20 meters.
+We loved diving in the Bay of Pigs because the water is warm and crystal clear with visibility reaching up to 20 meters.

 There is a wide range of coral and several species of fish.
 Every dive site is reached from shore with almost nonexistent currents.